 - Rinse the grain twice a day (morning and evening).

-- It may now be used in recipes or placed in the dehydrator for 8-12 hours.
+- You can use this grain in recipes or place it in the dehydrator for 8-12 hours.

 2. Soaking